New announcement. Learn more

 • Obesity or sudden weight gain – increasing load on heel structures

-• Foot structure – high arches with poor shock absorption
+• Foot structure – high arches (cavus feet) with poor shock absorption

 • Previous heel surgery or corticosteroid injection – may accelerate fat pad thinning